NatLibFi/marc-record-validate-cli/README.md

 Copyright (c) 2017-2018 University Of Helsinki (The National Library Of Finland)

-This project's source code is licensed under the terms of MIT License.
+This project's source code is licensed under the terms of GNU Affero General Public License Version 3 or any later version.